getodk/docs/aggregate-install.rst

 .. image:: /img/aggregate-install/empty-project.*
    :alt: Image showing Create an empty project option for first projects.

 - If you have configured a Google Cloud Platform project before, this link will open onto either a page with a :guilabel:`Create Project` button and a table listing all of your projects, or it will open into one of your existing projects.
-In the later case, click on that project name at the top of the window.In the below image, the older project is `Project 123`.
+In the later case, click on that project name at the top of the window.In the below image, the older project is `Project-edu`.

 .. image:: /img/aggregate-install/project.*
-   :alt: Image showing previous project name `Project123`.
+   :alt: Image showing previous project name `Project-edu`.

-- On clicking on the project name (In this case `Project123`), a window appears with a :guilabel:`+` symbol.
+- On clicking on the project name (In this case `Project-edu`), a window appears with a :guilabel:`+` symbol.
 Click on it to create a new project.

 .. image:: /img/aggregate-install/create-project.*
    :alt: Image showing the `+` sign which denotes creating a new project.